discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 ### Template literals

-You know how you've been doing things like `prefix + 'name'` and `Your username: ' + message.author.username`?
+You know how you've been doing things like `prefix + 'name'` and `'Your username: ' + message.author.username`?
 It's a bit unpleasing to the eyes, and not too fun to constantly type out.
 Thankfully, there's a better alternative.

 ```js
 // ES5 version, as we currently have it